 An academically integrated study abroad program offers many advantages but requires careful preparation.
 For UB and SUNY programs, credits transfer automatically.
 Study abroad courses can satisfy major, minor, and general education requirements with department approval.

 Early planning is essential for study abroad.
 This allows students to determine the best timing and best courses for study abroad and stay on track for graduation.
-Students interested in semester and academic year programs should begin program research a year in advance to allow time to find the best program and to talk with their departmental advisor about potential courses.
+Students interested in semester and academic year programs should begin researching study abroad programs a year in advance to allow time to find the best fit and to talk with their departmental advisor about potential course equivalencies.

 Further information on study abroad is available from Study Abroad Programs, University at Buffalo, 210 Talbert Hall, Buffalo, NY 14260-1604, 716-645-3912.
 Information is also available on the UB Study Abroad website.